albar965/littlenavmap-manual/en/FEATURES.md

 * Can read and write FSX PLN format \(XML\).
 * Can export flight plans in GFP format used by the Flight1 GTN 750/650.
 * Other export formats are PMDG RTE, Aerosoft Airbus FLP, X-Plane FMS and GPX.
 GPX files include the flown track.
 * Flight plans can be created from a route description copied from an online flight planner or other sources.
-This includes speed and altitude elements as well as SID and STAR.
+This includes speed and altitude elements as well as SIDs and STARs.
 * Route descriptions can be generated from a flight plan.
 The included information can be configured.
 * Flight plans can be printed with options to include or exclude extensive detailed information.
 * Flight plans can be created or edited using drag and drop on the map display.